China says plenty of space separates Taiwan flights amid route row

 This month China opened several new air routes, including a northbound route up the sensitive Taiwan Strait that divides China from the island.
 Taiwan says it was done without its agreement, contravening what the democratic government in Taipei has said was a 2015 deal to first discuss such flight paths.

-In response, self-governed Taiwan has withheld approval of routine applications from China Eastern (600115.SS) (0670.HK) and Xiamen Airlines, majority owned by China Southern Airlines (600029.SS) (1055.HK), to add Lunar New Year flights because the airlines had used the disputed air routes.
+In response, self-governed Taiwan has withheld approval of routine applications from China Eastern and Xiamen Airlines, majority owned by China Southern Airlines , to add Lunar New Year flights because the airlines had used the disputed air routes.

 Taiwan has expressed concern the new routes are too close to existing routes that link it to airports on two groups of Taiwan-controlled islands lying close to China - Kinmen which sits opposite to the Chinese city of Xiamen and the Matsu archipelago near to Fuzhou.